JGuzak/shieldXl_battery/README.md

 Tested with PLA on a Prusa MK3 and Prusa MK4.

+There are two flavors of the case; destructive and non-destructive.

+* The non-destructive case is slightly larger and can accomodate a stock pi/shieldxl kit with no modifications.
+* The destructive case is slightly narrower but requires removing or cuting the unused IO on the pi and pi sugar. *DO THIS AT YOUR OWN RISK, DENKI OTO and I ARE NOT LIABLE IF THE MODIFICATION CAUSES THE PI TO NOT FUNCTION CORRECTLY*

 ## Installation

 *!!Assemble the battery outside of the case and boot the device to verify things are working before attempting to install the assembly into the case!!*